The Real Reasons Your Partner Doesn’t Want to Have Sex

 Buehler sees this a lot with couples, especially women.
 “It’s often the case that the woman is completely fatigued and the man is always ready,” she says.
 “Usually this means that the woman is working the ‘third shift’ and doing more than her share of housework.”
 Interestingly enough, research suggests that men who help out at home have more sex than men who don’t, which might be incentive to split housework more evenly!

 If one or both partners were unfaithful, recovering a sexual connection can be difficult.
 “Whether it is the man or the woman who was cheating, the trust, which is such an important part of the intimate connection, has been eroded,” explains Wendi L. Dumbroff, a licensed professional counselor.
 “This makes it difficult to fall back into each other’s arms.”
 She recommends couples therapy but explains that therapy alone is not always sufficient in helping couples to resume a sexual relationship.
 “Slowly reconnecting in ways that feel safe for the partner who was cheated on, along with the changed dynamic between the partners develop through the couples therapy can begin to heal and create intimacy between them once again,” she adds.
-Read the subtle signs you’ve got a cheating spouse.
+If you fear your partner has been unfaithful, check for these subtle signs you’ve got a cheating spouse.

 When your partner feels like he or she isn’t wanted or desired, it can be a turnoff in and of itself.
 Of course, in long-term relationships, it can be easy to get into a rut and forget to tell your significant other they are attractive and how much you desire him or her, but Block says that doing so is incredibly important.
 “Tell and show your partner how much your desire him or her—make them feel like you did when you first met,” she adds.
-Know the signs of a toxic relationship.
+Otherwise, you could end up experiencing these signs of a toxic relationship.

 About 75 percent of women never reach orgasm during sex, according to a comprehensive analysis of 33 studies.
 While it might not happen every time, Block says that lack of orgasms during sex could be a deterrent for women.
 “If a woman feels like little more than a masturbation sleeve, it’s unlikely she’ll be interested in sex,” she says.
 “Sex is about mutual pleasure—if it isn’t doing it for both partners, it’s unlikely that the partner being left hanging will have any interest in getting down and dirty.”